sathishsk25/sathishsk25/README.md

 # Hloo, this is SK👋

-## I’m a self-taught front-end web developer.
-I used to spend my day, practically every day, learning and experimenting with Web technologies and DSA
+## I’m a self-taught Developer.
+I used to spend my day, practically every day, learning and experimenting with technologies.

 ### Connect with me: